 Dr. Jeffrey Strickland

-This text presents the basic concepts of discrete event simulation using ExtendSim 8.
-The book can be used as either a desk reference or as a textbook for a course in discrete event simulation.
+This text presents the basic concepts of discrete event simulation.
+Though this book was written using a now retired release of ExtendSim, the concepts presented are still valuable today.
 This book is intended to be a blend of theory and application, presenting just enough theory to understand how to build a model, design a simulation experiment, and analyze the results.
 Most of the text is devoted to building models with ExtendSim 8, starting with a simple single-server queue and culminating with a transportation depot for package transfer and delivery.
-Dr. Strickland has built all the models contained in this book with ExtendSim 8.
-All can be opened effectively in ExtendSim 9.

 Review from Lulu.com: